 - Obliviously Evil: While Vic is definitely a unrepentant Jerkass he does genuinely believe Jesus is a con man leeching off his friends and feels he's doing the right thing by getting Jesus off the streets.

 - One Head Taller: Jesus (Whose actor is 6'7) towers over pretty much everyone around him.

 - Only Known by Their Nickname: Boonie's real name is Dabundè Johnson.

 - Punch-Clock Villain: Lloyd only agrees to Vic's schemes if he's getting a clear reward out of it, especially if it's money or a place to stay.

 - Put on a Bus: Trayvon, Maggie and Fish are all absent in season 3.
 Fish's absence is explained as him "taking that job on the pipeline", and him, Trayvon, and Maggie are stated by Jesus to have gone on to better lives.

 - Read the Fine Print: As Fish finds out to his annoyance, his parole was a maximum of 5 years, not five years.
 He was done in 2, and served 3 extra 'cause he filled the form out wrong and they couldn't find him.

 - Running Gag: Literally, the horses from The Shit Heist.

-- Ungrateful Bastard: After saving him from losing his job, saving his rep and getting him out of the almost permanent Lloyd induced drunken stupor he's in, Vic gets the city to serve the garden an eviction notice.
+- Ungrateful Bastard: After Jesus saves him from losing his job, saves his rep, and gets him out of the almost permanent Lloyd-induced drunken stupor he's in, Vic gets the city to serve Jesus' garden an eviction notice.